imamun93/Molecular_Properties/README.md

 # Predicting Molecular Properties

 Data from Kaggle competition [Predicting Molecular Properties](https://www.kaggle.com/c/champs-scalar-coupling?utm_medium=email&utm_source=intercom&utm_campaign=champs-email-launch).
 All data can be found there.
-Due to git size limitation, all data were ignored from this repo.
+Due to git size limitation, all data files were ignored from this repo.
+I took this project to do my own work without following the instructions of the Kaggle Competition.
+I just wanted to define my own models and see if I can predict based on the theory of multicolinearity.

 Finished basic EDA and found out which features are important at the [SNS and LGB file](https://github.com/imamun93/Molecular_Properties/blob/master/SNS%20and%20LGB%20EDA.ipynb).
 Thorugh EDA and lgbm modelling, I leanred that fc, pso, sd and dso play a more important weighted role in predicting the Scalar Constant.